Like many others, I'm still stunned by the brazen, disgraceful, disingenuous display of the Confederate flag in Tampa, Florida.

 At the end of the Civil War, the southern states that made up the Confederacy (Florida, Georgia, North Carolina, South Carolina, Virginia, Tennessee, Alabama, Louisiana, Texas, Arkansas, Mississippi) were, to be blunt, absolutely shattered.
 Emotionally, philosophically, financially, and physically gutted.
 To whit:

--25% of men aged 20-40 dead
+-25% of men aged 20-40 dead-40% of livestock destroyed

 -50% of farming supplies and equipment lost